-- (14d) Services should be considered to be provided at the place at which the characteristic performances are executed; when services are provided at a distance, for example services provided by call centres, the services will be considered to be provided at the place where the services are executed, irrespective of the places and Member States to which the services are directed. - (14e) The relevant obligations could be mirrored in contract clauses.
+- (38) Services should be considered to be provided at the place at which the characteristic performances are executed.
+When services are provided at a distance, for example services provided by call centres, those services should be considered to be provided at the place where the services are executed, irrespective of the places and Member States to which the services are directed. - (39) The relevant obligations could be mirrored in contract clauses.
 It should also be possible to include clauses ensuring compliance with collective agreements in compliance with Union law in public contracts.
-Non-compliance with the relevant obligations may be considered to be grave misconduct on the part of the economic operator concerned, liable to exclusion of that economic operator from the procedure for the award of a public contract.
+Non-compliance with the relevant obligations could be considered to be grave misconduct on the part of the economic operator concerned, liable to exclusion of that economic operator from the procedure for the award of a public contract. - (40) Control of the observance of the environmental, social and labour law provisions should be performed at the relevant stages of the procurement procedure, when applying the general principles governing the choice of participants and the award of contracts, when applying the exclusion criteria and when applying the provisions concerning abnormally low tenders.
+The necessary verification for that purpose should be carried out in accordance with the relevant provisions of this Directive, in particular those governing means of proof and self-declarations.